Home » Blog » Pet » Pet Parenting Lifestyle » 12 Christmas Dog Food Recipes So Good, Even Santa’s Reindeer Are Jealous

 ...
 See MoreSee Less

 Hooray, it’s the festive season!
 Days filled with beach, lake and creek weather, holiday vibes, presents and food!
 Dogs are our best friends and we wouldn’t want to leave them out of the frivolities (or overindulge them).
-That’s why PD Insurance has compiled 12 Christmas dog food recipes for each of the days of Christmas, plus a few extras.
+That’s why PD Insurance has compiled 12 Christmas homemade dog food recipes for each of the days of Christmas, plus a few healthy extras.

 Without further ado, let’s get cooking.
 Oh, and if you’re more of an order-in kinda pup parent, we’ve got some ideas for you too.
 Not to worry though – even the most inexperienced of chefs will do their doggies proud with these 12 tasty menu items.

-12 Christmas dog food recipes
+Festive dog food recipes for Christmas

 In this article you’ll find a dozen delightful options for your plucky pup.
 Many of them combine a protein with a range of veggies and grains.
 Always remember to only serve boneless and skinless meats and to be sure your proteins are properly cooked through.